 How does this make money for Marie Curie?

 For each £1 entry into the Weekly Lottery, 93p goes directly to Marie Curie – the other 7p goes to fund more prizes for future draws.
 For the raffle this figure is 98p going directly to Marie Curie and 2p going towards our prize fund.
-Every Friday our community of Weekly Lottery players raise enough money to fund at least one nurse for a whole year, but without new players we can’t continue this support.
+Every Friday our community of Weekly Lottery players raise enough money to fund three nurses for a whole year, but without new players we can’t continue this support.

 Where does the money to fund the weekly and Superdraw prizes come from?